-On February 14, 2019, the Company completed a public offering of 3,000,000 shares of its common stock and subsequently issued an additional 450,000 shares pursuant to the underwriters' over-allotment option at a price of \$16.70 per share.
-Net proceeds to the Company from the offering were approximately \$57.4 million, after deducting estimated offering expenses.
+On February 14, 2019, we completed a public offering of 3,000,000 shares of its common stock and subsequently issued an additional 450,000 shares pursuant to the underwriters' over-allotment option at a price of \$16.70 per share.
+Net proceeds to us from the offering were approximately \$57.4 million, after deducting estimated offering expenses.